thingsboard/thingsboard.github.io/docs/edge/getting-started/getting-started-pe.md

 To provision dashboard to edge we need to open edge dashboards on ThingsBoard  **Professional Edition** server and assign the newly created dashboard.
 Once this dashboard is assigned we are going to open ThingsBoard **Edge** UI to see the same dashboard on the edge.

-If you are interested in more details how to provision different entities from the cloud to the edge please refer to [Professional Edition edge management](/docs/edge/config/ce/management/) or [PE edge management](/docs/edge/config/pe/management/) for more details.
+If you are interested in more details how to provision different entities from the cloud to the edge please refer to [Professional Edition edge management](/docs/edge/config/pe/management/) for more details.

 Please open ThingsBoard  **Professional Edition** using the URL [http://localhost:8080](http://localhost:8080) or [Live Demo](https://demo.thingsboard.io):